 A short while later, he had started to build a house on the 10 acres of his dad’s land which had been given to him and his wife as a wedding gift, so although he was looking for work, they decided to stay in the area.
 Charles decided to try for full time employment at the Ruskin dam, and used to go down there every week to see if there were any openings.
 It was only after he had left the area for a holiday to visit family in the North Thompson area, that he was offered a job.
 They travelled back as fast as possible and Charles soon went to work.
 His career at the powerhouse started as a labourer, and ended as labour foreman, 32 years later.

 When retirement finally came, upon his wife’s wishes, they sold their property in Ruskin and moved to Mission, where they bought land at Hatzic.
 Charles had said that they moved to Mission because it was familiar to them, as they had previously done all their business there and had even done their grocery shopping there, as it was closer than Haney.

 After his wife passed away, Miller moved back to what he considered his “native land”; Ruskin.
 At that time, Miller spent his time recording his days gone by.
 He recalled that his father had told him, “if you can see something in your mind, put it down on paper, and then do it, you are a fully-fledged journeyman.”

-He wrote three books; The Golden Mountains, The Valley of the Stave, and I’ve Been Fishing.
+He wrote two books; The Golden Mountains and The Valley of the Stave.
+He also claimed to have written a third book – I’ve Been Fishing – but it was never published.
 Miller found little difficulty writing his books, noting how the words seemed to just “flow off the end of [his] pen.”